gcochard/tmux-powerline/README.md

 ```bash
 PS1="$PS1"'$([ -n "$TMUX" ] && tmux setenv TMUXPWD_$(tmux display -p "#D" | tr -d %) "$PWD")'
 ```

+To use segments that require nodejs helpers, you must cd to the `segments` directory and run `npm install`.
+This will install nodejs dependencies required for those helpers.
+Currently the helpers are only used for gmail unread count via gmail's REST API, and the USGS earthquake feed.

 # Configuration